High school swimming: First county title for Carson boys

 That’s the formula South used to stay with striking distance throughout the day.
 Carson won eight of the 11 events, but South stayed in the race with its depth.

 “We definitely felt like we were the underdogs and I was a little surprised that we won,” said Sever, a 15-year-old phenom who is the son of Michael Sever, Catawba’s head swim coach.
 “We knew we had to do everything in our power to win our events.
-We were up some fast swimmers, but we did what we do.”
+We were up against some fast swimmers, but we did what we do.”

 Taylor Sever, his sister, who starred for Carson last season, was there to cheer him on.
 She saw her brother win a star-studded 200 IM, topping Vagner and Amin.